 While not strictly for commuter use, many find themselves spend excessive amount of commuting time on toll roads, some of which is dedicated to the stop at a toll booth.
 Most major highways have opted out of these methods or at the very least included other options that don’t slow the flow of traffic as much.
 Self-service toll booths are among these, but the more common in today’s increasingly technologic world are EZ Pass and pay-by-plate toll paying methods.
 Rather than forcing a slow or a stop to pay, cameras and other detection installations read and charge commuters as they enter the toll road by identifying their EZ Pass or license plate number, billing them by mail at a later date.

 At the other end of the commuter spectrum are those that have completely thrown off reliance on motor vehicles.
 While other non-car and non-train commuting is available, plenty of Americans simply walk or bike to work on a regular basis.
 This can be a strictly seasonal thing, however, as sunny 20-minute bike rides in mid-May can easily turn unbearably cold in January.
-The more adamant bike riders will tough out the cold, but ice and snow can make biking dangerous, so it’s not an expanding commuting option for everyone.
+The more adamant bike riders will tough out the cold, but ice and snow can make biking dangerous, so it’s not an expanding commuting option for everyone, but electric bikes are making cycling to work more accessible to Americans.

 American commuting comes in many shapes and forms, but is mostly subject to your location.
 With commutes slowly reaching over half an hour, understanding how and why they’re growing is a great way to improve on it.
 When the average commuter is privy to tips and tricks on how to make their grueling daily commute less so, the roads become a less exhausting chore.
 Americans have always had a love of fast cars and the open road, and it’s a shame to see it constrained by t